dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 ## Special note on `Message`

 Pre-v13, comparing `Message` objects only compared the `message_id`.
 As those are not globally unique, as of v13 also `message.chat` is compared, i.e. messages with the same `message_id` sent in different chats are no longer evaluated as equal.
 While strictly speaking this is a breaking change, in most cases it shouldn't affect your code.

-# Deprecation of `Message.default_quote`

-`Message` objects no longer have a `default_quote` attribute.
-Instead, `Message.bot.defaults.quote` is used.
-This happened in accordance with the refactoring of persistence of Bots.

 # Refactoring of Filters